 Alternate direction

 The domestic lawn typically has a mixture of grass types and cultivars.
-Some grasses including the bents and fescues create stolons and runners – these can cause quite an issue if a lawn is always cut in the same direction.
+Some grasses including the bentgrass and fescues create stolons and runners – these can cause quite an issue if a lawn is always cut in the same direction.

 You might have noticed your lawn looking thin and ‘leggy’ and can’t understand why.
 This is quite common, we see this in lawns where the direction of the cut isn’t alternated.
-Overtime, instead of growing vertically, the lawn starts to grow horizontally in the direction it’s being pushed down by the mower – know as ‘graining’.
+Over time, instead of growing vertically, the lawn starts to grow horizontally in the direction it’s being pushed down by the mower – know as ‘graining’.

 Horizontal growth causes an issue where the grass plant gets long and the lawn becomes thin – no matter how low you try and cut the lawn it won’t take enough of the height off.